agri-gaia/seerep/.devcontainer/README-devcontainer.md

 This folder contains all files needed for the development container:

-1. Dockerfile and installDependencies.sh: Creation of the docker image
-2. devcontainer.json and postCreateCommand.sh: Instructions for VS Code on how to create the dev container based on the previously created image
+1. devcontainer.json and postCreateCommand.sh: Instructions for VS Code on how to create the dev container based on the previously created image
-3. .vscode: The VS Code settings folder.
+2. .vscode: The VS Code settings folder.
 To be used in the devcontainer to create a out of the box working Intellisense

 ## Remote Host